flowerey/Upload-Assistant/README.md

 # flower's Upload Assistant

+Thanks to @Audionut for the special shout out!
+Without him, this fork wouldn't exist at all!

 Fork of [wastaken's Upload Assistant (desc branch)](https://github.com/wastaken7/Upload-Assistant), with updates from the main repo and my own custom changes.

 Clone this repo, install dependencies, and run python config-generator.py.
 It should be working.